 Yet, many open questions remain.
-For example, it is not clear is why astronomical observations reveal abundances of lithium isotopes many times away from theoretical predictions.
+For example, it is not clear why astronomical observations reveal abundances of lithium isotopes many times away from theoretical predictions.
 These may stem from an inaccurate knowledge of the specific reaction rates involved in their creation and destruction or may indicate problems with the Standard Model of particle physics, thus requiring new physics insights.
 Similarly, anomalous abundances of some rare isotopes are observed in pre-solar grains and in the composition of novae ejecta.
 Uncertainties in the carbon fusion processes make it impossible to predict which stars will explode as supernovae.
-It is not clear how many neutrons can be produced by the ${}^{13}C(\alpha,n)^{16}O$ and ${}^{22}Ne(\alpha,n)^{25}Mg$ reactions to initiate the slow neutron process.
-Nor is it clear where the r-process takes place and how to account for the required neutron densities (in excess of 10^{20} n/cm^3) necessary to make it possible.
+It is not clear how many neutrons can be produced by the ${}^{13}C(\alpha,n){}^{16}O$ and ${}^{22}Ne(\alpha,n){}^{25}Mg$ reactions to initiate the slow neutron process, and there are many open questions about the different contributions to the rapid neutron-capture process (r-process).

-New observations using Gaia, Fermi, NuSTAR, the Very Large Telescope, and other state of the art instrumentation are providing a wealth of information on elemental and isotopic abundances, particularly from early stars (where nuclear processes can be quite different), challenging our understanding of the origin of heavy elements in the universe.
+The gravitational-wave observation of a neutron-star merger is a game-changer which observationally demonstrates an r-process site with the required neutron densities.
+This opens up a new era of r-process nuclear physics, with new questions arising on the role of the nuclear equation of state in the dynamics of the merger and on fission recycling of r-process material.
+Furthermore, new observations using Gaia, Fermi, NuSTAR, the Very Large Telescope, and other state of the art instrumentation are providing a wealth of information on elemental and isotopic abundances, particularly from early stars (where nuclear processes can be quite different), challenging our understanding of the origin of heavy elements in the universe.
 3D hydrodynamic stellar models reveal the strong impact of rotation and mixing on simulations, and so predict new nuclear processes affecting the nucleosynthesis in these stars.
-Supernova (SN) models do not produce conditions for the r process, and so there is much focus on identifying the possible sites of the r-process.
+Supernova (SN) models do not produce conditions for the r-process, and so there is much focus on identifying the possible sites of the r-process.
 The interpretation of these developments in observations and modelling requires improved nuclear physics input.